Local government reform (Cyprus): Districts

 District councils called District Local Government Organisations were created in each district by the "Law on District Organisations of Local Government" of 2022.
 These councils took over the water boards and the water supply powers of municipalities and communities.
 They also took over the sewerage boards and the boards responsible for municipal waste disposal and recovery sites.
 The power to issue planning and building permits was transferred to these district councils.
 This includes all permits and regulations concerning the construction of streets and new buildings and their alteration or demolition.

 Each district council consists of a president and 16 members including the vice-president.
 The president is directly elected to a 5-year term, firstly on 9 June 2024.
-10 members of the councils are elected by a vote of the assembly of municipalities of the district and 6 are be elected by a vote of the assembly of communities in the district, both assemblies convened for that purpose.
+10 members of the councils are elected by a vote of the assembly of municipalities of the district and 6 are elected by a vote of the assembly of communities in the district, both assemblies convened for that purpose.
 The vice-president is elected by the members of the council after their election.